liamross/developmental/content/blog/i18n-in-a-react-application/index.md

   //    function, so you know that this will remain constant despite reloads. const [language, setLanguage] = React.useState('en');

   // 2.
-Memoizing the function `t` ensures that it will remain a reference to
+Memoizing the const `t` ensures that it will remain a reference to the
-  //    the same function unless `language` is updated, as shown by the
+  //    same function unless `language` is updated, as shown by the dependency
-  //    dependency array (the array `[language]`).
-This is perfect, as we want
+  //    array (the array `[language]`).
+This is great, as we want the function
-  //    the function to be called again every time the language changes so that
+  //    to be called again every time the language changes so that an updated
-  //    an updated translation is displayed. const t = React.useCallback(
+  //    translation is displayed. const t = React.useCallback(
     key => {
       const phrases = availablePhrases[language];